In the world of sports supplements, there’s a long-standing debate around creatine HCL vs monohydrate.

 That said, skipping the loading phase when using monohydrate can also mitigate these side effects.

-Contrary to what some say, there’s no evidence it causes acne, headaches, or high blood pressure.
+Contrary to what some say, there’s no evidence creatine causes acne, headaches, or high blood pressure.
 Moreover, it doesn’t disturb sleep, almost certainly doesn’t cause hair loss, and provided you have healthy kidneys, it won’t harm kidney health, either.

 Creatine HCL vs. Creatine Monohydrate: Which Is Best?